Getting Started with PyPy's Python Interpreter

 - libssl-dev (for the optional _ssl module)

-Let me stress this another time: at --opt=1 you get the Boehm GC, which is here mostly for historical and for testing reasons.
-You really do not want to pick it.
+Let me stress this again: at --opt=1 you get the Boehm GC, which is here mostly for historical and for testing reasons.
+You really do not want to pick it for a program you intend to use.
 The resulting pypy-c is slow.

 cd pypy/translator/goal python translate.py --opt=jit targetpypystandalone.py

-possibly replacing --opt=jit with another optimization level of your choice like --opt=2 if you do not want the included JIT compiler.
-As of March 2011, Intel 32-bit environment needs 4GB.
+possibly replacing --opt=jit with another optimization level of your choice like --opt=2 if you do not want to include the JIT compiler, which makes the Python interpreter much slower.

 If everything works correctly this will create an executable pypy-c in the current directory.
 Type pypy-c --help to see the options it supports - mainly the same basic options as CPython.
 In addition, pypy-c --info prints the translation options that where used to produce this particular executable.
 The executable behaves mostly like a normal Python interpreter:

+Note that pystone gets faster as the JIT kicks in.
 This executable can be moved around or copied on other machines; see Installation below.
-For now a JIT-enabled pypy-c always produces debugging output to stderr when it exits, unless translated with --jit-debug=off.

 To create a standalone .NET executable using the CLI backend: